Zuehlke/machines-code-people/articles/cya.md

 Use CYA = Cover your ass.
 CYA has one simple rule: Document EVERY Decision => DED

 Yes, document every decision.
-Whatever you are a Software Architect, Business Analyst, Consultant, Engineer, Developer, Manager or a fluffy unicorn dancing on a rainbow.
+Wether you are a Software Architect, Business Analyst, Consultant, Engineer, Developer, Manager or a fluffy unicorn dancing on a rainbow.

 Now how are you documenting a decision?

 You are creating a decision log in a tabular form in a suitable medium (Git, wiki, SharePoint, word, excel, …).

-No.: Every Decision has an id or number.
+Number: Every Decision has an id or number.
 Which can be referred to.

-What: Every decision has the what: What is the decision that was taken
+What: What is the decision that was taken

 Why: Here we document the reasoning and arguments, constraints, implications and references.